Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Uniformly distributed equilibria

-Assume that in formulas \eqref{eq:3.1}, all $c_i=1$ for all $i = \overline{1, n}$, meaning favorable conditions are identical for each state~$\omega_i$ and remain unchanged over time.
+Assume that in formulas \eqref{eq:3.1}, all $c_i=1$ for all $i = 1, \ldots, n$, meaning favorable conditions are identical for each state~$\omega_i$ and remain unchanged over time.
 Then equation \eqref{eq:3.1} can be rewritten as

 Next, we investigate the properties of trajectories \eqref{eq:1} in this case.
 Note that the behavior of the dynamic system is analogous to the case when all constants $c_i$ are equal to some positive number $c$.
 For simplicity of proof, the case where $c_i=1$ is considered.
-Below, it will be proven that the change in coordinates of vectors ${\bf{p}}^t$, ${\bf{r}}^t$ according to equations \eqref{eq:2} leads to all non-zero coordinates of these vectors becoming equal to each other as $t \rightarrow \infty$, which corresponds to a uniform distribution on the space $\Omega$.
+Below, it will be proven that the change in coordinates of vectors ${\bf p}^t$, ${\bf r}^t$ according to equations \eqref{eq:2} leads to all non-zero coordinates of these vectors becoming equal to each other as $t \rightarrow \infty$, which corresponds to a uniform distribution on the space $\Omega$.

-\begin{remark} The equality ${\bf{p}} = {\bf{r}}$ is possible if and only if $p_{i}=r_{i}= \frac{1}{n}$ for all $i=1, \ldots, n$. \end{remark}
+\begin{remark} The equality ${\bf p} = {\bf r}$ is possible if and only if $p_{i}=r_{i}= \frac{1}{n}$ for all $i=1, \ldots, n$. \end{remark}

-The limit point where $p_{i}^{\infty} = \frac{1}{n}$ is known in the multi-agent systems literature as the {consensus state} \cite{8, Li2011, OlfatiSaber2004}.
+The fixed point where $p_{i}^{\infty} = \frac{1}{n}$ is known in the multi-agent systems literature as the {consensus state} \cite{8, Li2011, OlfatiSaber2004}.
 It is a direct analogue to the outcome of classic linear consensus protocols, such as the DeGroot model, where iterative averaging on a fully connected graph leads to a system-wide average \cite{Hegselmann2002}.
 The model presented here, in this special case of uniform $c_i$, can thus be viewed as a novel, nonlinear consensus protocol.
+This perspective closely aligns with recent research, such as the work \cite{SatKhar20}, which constructs a discrete-time opinion formation model of a similar type.
+In their framework, analogous to our uniform case, the iterative interaction mechanism effectively neutralizes competitive differences and drives the multi-agent system toward a state of absolute consensus.

 If we introduce the quantity